Mahpara810/Data-pipeline-python-sql-tableau/README.md

 • After execution, verify that the star schema tables have been successfully created in SQL Server.

-• Then, connect **Tableau** directly to SQL Server to build your dashboards and visualizations.
+## 5. Set Up SQL Server
+•  Create a new database.

+• Run the SQL scripts in the sql/ folder to create the required tables.

+• Make a connection to SQL Server from the Jupyter notebook using pyodbc or sqlalchemy.

+• Push the cleaned and transformed data from the notebook into the SQL Server tables using pandas.to_sql() or SQL queries.

 ## 6. Open Tableau Dashboard
 • Open the .twb or .twbx file from the tableau/ folder using Tableau.

-• Connect to your SQL Server database or use the extracted data.
+• Connect to your SQL Server database, or use the extracted data embedded in the workbook.

 ## 7. Explore the Dashboards!
-Enjoy exploring the visualized data insights!
+• Explore and analyze the visualized data insights to uncover trends, patterns, and key metrics.